|Happy Goat Lucky Ewe Fiber Farm

 cotton and sent it to the mill to have a cotton-wool batch of yarn spun up.
 Today (2015) we have about 30 skeins left.
 It's been such a nice ride, we may do it

-My 2015 batch is a small amount of Alpaca and Merino mixed together.
-I had 66 skeins in June, today I only have ten left.
-This year's clip is going to the fiber
+My 2015 batch was a small amount of Alpaca and Merino mixed together.
+I had 66 skeins and it's all gone, but it was a pilot project that started the Michigan

 Happy Goat Lucky Ewe Fiber Farm was settled north of Mason, Michigan in 1984.
 We (Joedy and Bridget Patrick) finally got serious and started to sell all that